worachat-dev/Profile-Card-Day-Night-4Student-dev/README.md

 ### Acknowledgments

-This project was inspired by the [Profile Card with Tooltip](https://github.com/bedimcode/profile-card-with-tooltip) created by Bedimcode.
+This project was inspired by the [Profile Card with Tooltip](https://github.com/RedEdge967/Profile-Card) created by Chandula Janith (RedEdge967).
 The original design provided a foundational idea which was further adapted and enhanced in this project.

 ---